 The teaching team integrates national and international experts in the field of Open Education and educational activities for the promotion of women and young people in engineering and STEM.
-It includes experts from UNED, University of Northumbria (United Kingdom), University of La Laguna, University of Porto, Federal University (Brazil), Polytechnic University of Madrid, University of Vigo and University Miguel Hernández.
+It includes experts from UNED, University of Northumbria (United Kingdom), University of La Laguna, University of Porto, University of Salamanca, Federal University (Brazil), Polytechnic University of Madrid, University of Vigo and University Miguel Hernández.
 The common link between them, besides being experts in the subject matter of the course, is membership of the IEEE Education Society, the educational section of the largest engineering association in the world.

 Objectives of the MOOC